tensorflow/tensorflow/README.ROCm.md

 ## Known Issues / Workarounds

 ### tensorflow/benchmarks workaround for TF v1.8
 Since our current port of TF supports v1.8, we can't use some of the newest commits in `tensorflow/benchmarks`.
-The RCCL, a ROCm version of NCCL, is under implementation.
+RCCL, a ROCm version of NCCL, is under implementation.
 Therefore we have to drop back to an earlier point in the commit history, and disable NCCL.

 ```
 git checkout -b may22 ddb23306fdc60fefe620e6ce633bcd645561cb0d && \